Best Hospital Advertising Strategies + Examples [2025]

 Combining ad messaging with location delivers a more contextual and powerful message to consumers because the advertising connects with what they are doing at the moment.

 Mt.
-Sinai Medical Center used wellness billboards placed in supermarkets, pharmacies, and fitness centers located in key neighborhoods in the Miami area to drive awareness of their same day appointment and their orthopedic services.
-By aligning their brand with wellness billboards offering sanitizing wipes, Mt.
+Sinai Medical Center used wellness billboards placed in supermarkets, pharmacies, and fitness centers in key neighborhoods in the Miami area to raise awareness of their same-day appointment and their orthopedic services.
+By aligning its brand with wellness billboards offering sanitizing wipes, Mt.
 Sinai reinforces its commitment to health and wellness in the community.

 Banner Health’s Infographics